 - Mandatory annuities limit freedom of choice.
 Such a restriction on the use of their funds could be unpopular among workers with large account balances, other sources of retirement income, great confidence in their own ability to invest profitably, or poor health that limits their life expectancy. - Mandatory annuities favor people with a longer life expectancy, generally including people in good health, women, high earners, and members of long-lived racial or ethnic groups.
 People with the opposite characteristics would tend to have shorter lives and collect less from annuities. - Mandatory annuities ensure that retirees do not outlive their resources.
 Nobody knows how long his or her retirement savings must last, and an annuity removes the guesswork.
 An annuity also avoids the problem of people spending their money too rapidly, and then living many years in poverty. - Mandatory annuities address the widespread lack of investment skills needed to manage a large sum of money and produce a steady rate of income, especially at an advanced age. - Mandatory annuities reduce the cost of annuities.
 Under the voluntary system that now exists in the individual annuity market, only people in excellent health are willing to buy an annuity.
 This above-average life expectancy drives up the cost of annuities and makes them impractical for someone whose health is impaired.
 In contrast, mandatory annuities would cover a cross-section of workers with average longevity, making annuities less costly.
-Mandatory annuities with standard features also reduce administrative costs, which would be reflected in annuity pricing. - Mandatory annuities make unisex pricing feasible.
-If annuities were voluntary, as they are now, a free and competitive annuity market would give women less attractive rates than men.
-That is, when insurance companies can charge whatever rates they want, women always pay more for an annuity because they tend to live longer.
-Unfavorable treatment of women could be a major barrier to public acceptance of individual accounts, replacing Social Security benefits that treat both genders alike.
+Mandatory annuities with standard features also reduce administrative costs, which would be reflected in annuity pricing. - Mandatory annuities make pricing not based on individual life expectancy feasible.
+If annuities were voluntary, as they are now, a free and competitive annuity market would give those with expected longer life expectancy less attractive rates than those with expected shorter life expectancy.
+That is, when insurance companies can charge whatever rates they want, some individuals always pay more for an annuity because they tend to live longer.
+Unfavorable treatment of those with longer life expectancy could be a major barrier to public acceptance of individual accounts, replacing Social Security benefits that treat everyone alike.